ndevlin/LiveRayMarching/README.md

 - User Controls:
     Dat.gui is utilized to take in input from the user in real time.
 This is then piped through WebGL to the shaders where they can modify the image on a per-pixel basis.
 Beyond the features described above, the user can also control the position and color of the Key light and the Robot's albedo color.

+- Lighting:
+    There are a number of techniques behind the lighting.
+Lambert and Blinn-Phong lighting is implemented using standard techniques.
+Shadows are created by casting rays between intersection points and lights to see if there is intersection within a given range; if so, shadows are created.
+A 3-point lighting setup is used which utilizes a Key light and two fill lights.
+The Key light casts hard shadows, whereas the fill lights cast soft shadows, which are implemented using a slightly different algorithm.

+- Geometry:
+    All the shapes in the scene are created using Signed Distnace functions, mathematically defining contours using formulas.
+IQs SDF formulas were super useful for this: https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm.
+Each shape has a corresponding function, and each fragment checks which of these functions has the shortest ray-length from the camera's Eye using ray marching.

 ## Process